 The Inpatient Services Program is designed to quickly return patients to their optimal level of functioning outside the hospital through an intensive, structured program.
 The Inpatient Services program includes:

 - Diagnostic testing

 - Recreational and/or occupational therapy

 - Motor skill development

 Medicare and many private insurance companies cover hospitalization for inpatient services.
-To obtain an assessment, for a referral or for more information about this program, please call our Admission Coordinator at (402) 572-2534.

 Partial Hospitalization Program